Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/sun/sky_and_atmosphere.rst

 =====================

-To always have the *Sun* pointing at the camera center, you can use a :doc:`TrackTo constraint </rigging/constraints/tracking/track_to>` on the sun object, with the camera as target, and -Z as the "To" axis (use either X or Y as "Up" axis).
+To always have the *Sun* pointing at the camera center, you can use a :doc:`Track To constraint </rigging/constraints/tracking/track_to>` on the sun object, with the camera as target, and -Z as the "To" axis (use either X or Y as "Up" axis).
 This way, to modify height/position of the sun in the rendered picture, you just have to move it; orientation is automatically handled by the constraint.